 The aim of Hamad Bin Khalifa University’s (HBKU) Bachelor of Science in Computer Engineering is to produce globally competitive computer engineering professionals for Qatar, the region, and the wider world.

-The program is built on HBKU’s unique model of developing interdisciplinary education that draws on the expert knowledge of its partner institutions alongside its own faculty.
+The program is built on HBKU’s unique model of developing interdisciplinary programs that draw on the expert knowledge of its partner institutions alongside its own faculty.
 This means that students are able to take courses provided by Texas A&M University at Qatar and Carnegie Mellon University in Qatar in addition to the comprehensive range of course offerings from HBKU.

-Through the “4+1” accelerated program, qualified students in their senior year of undergraduate studies will be admitted to the master’s degree program and will be offered the opportunity to take graduate-level classes that can be used to fulfill the master’s degree requirement, hence enhancing their research capabilities by exposing them to advanced graduate courses.
+Through the accelerated program, qualified students in their senior year of undergraduate studies will be admitted to the master’s degree program and will be offered the opportunity to take graduate-level classes that can be used to fulfill the master’s degree requirement, hence enhancing their research capabilities by exposing them to high-level graduate courses.

 Students who are eligible for such an option will undergo extensive research training and will have the opportunity to enroll in research thesis work under the supervision of HBKU faculty.

 They will also be offered the opportunity to intern at one of HBKU’s research institutes, including Qatar Computing Research Institute (QCRI).
 Students admitted to this accelerated program can use credits hours towards both their bachelor and master’s degrees, hence shortening the time it takes to earn a master’s degree.

 Typically, the grade assessment is based on a final examination, mid-term examinations, quizzes, and assignments that include project and/or laboratory work.
 Credits are earned semester-by-semester, of which there are eight (two per year, spread across four years).